harshitbudhiraja/restaurant-reservation-whatsapp-agent/_v2/readme.md

-### Reservation system using tool Calling with Qwen,
+### Reservation system using tool Calling with Qwen 8B,
 and not Prompt Injection of Functions

 - This approach uses streamlit